tudor-ghiorghiu/gatsby-source-apiserver/README.md

       // Optionally skip creating nodes in graphQL.
 Use this if you only want
       // The data to be saved locally
       // Default is false
-      skipCreateNode: true, // skip import to graphQL, only use if localSave is all you want
+      skipCreateNode: false, // skip import to graphQL, only use if localSave is all you want

       // Pass an array containing any number of the entity configuration properties (except verbose, auth0Config),
       // any not specified are defaulted to the general properties that are specified